italocegatta/fipe/README.md

 # fipe

-`fipe` is a R package to access [Fipe](https://veiculos.fipe.org.br)’s average prices of vehicles on the Brazilian national market.
-The prices effectively used in negotiations vary according to region, vehicle’s conservation, color, accessories or any other factor that might influence the conditions of demand and supply for a specific vehicle.
-The year of the vehicle refers to the year of the model and are not considered vehicles for professional or special use.
-The values are expressed in R$ (reais) of the month/year of reference.
+`fipe` is a R package to access [Fipe](https://veiculos.fipe.org.br)’s average purchase price of vehicles in the Brazilian national market.
+The prices are effectively used in purchase negotiations according to region, vehicle’s conservation, color, accessories or any other factor that might influence the demand and supply for a specific vehicle.
+The year of the vehicle refers to the model year, and the vehicles are not considered for professional or special use.
+The values are expressed in R$ (reais) for each month/year of reference.

 ## Installation